Ender 3 (Pro) nozzle size guide

 The Ender 3, Ender 3 Pro, and Ender 3 V2 are some of the most popular entry-level 3D printers on the market.
 The dominance of these Creality 3D printers can be partly attributed to their fairly reliable MK8 extruder and hotend, which is fitted with a 0.4 mm nozzle as standard.

 However, 3D printing on the Ender 3 does not have to be limited to the 0.4 mm nozzle.
 The hotend’s heat block has a standard M6 thread for MK8-type nozzles, allowing the default nozzle to be replaced with nozzles of different diameters or materials.
 Many users have made successful prints with larger nozzles that extrude more material, as well as smaller nozzles that offer better resolution.
-Although it may seem daunting to beginners, using a range of nozzle sizes opens up many 3D printing possibilities on the Ender 3.
+Although it may seem daunting to beginners, using a range of Ender 3 nozzle sizes opens up many 3D printing possibilities.

-This article will attempt to cover the advantages and disadvantages of a range of Ender 3 (Pro) nozzle size options, discussing the best nozzle sizes and nozzle materials for your printing needs.
+This article will attempt to cover the advantages and disadvantages of the various Ender 3 nozzle sizes , discussing the best sizes and materials for your printing needs.

 The Ender 3 is sold as a semi-assembled printer.
 That means that although you can’t use it right out of the box, the most complex bits — including the hotend — come pre-assembled, with the rest of the assembly taking less than 15 minutes.